 Type your keyword in the search bar and it will instantly give you some very appealing headlines in which to title your educational videos.

-You can also use storytelling to create client testimonial videos which can be used to motivate a potential client who is on the fence about purchasing from you.?
+You can also use storytelling to create client testimonial videos that can be used to motivate a potential client who is on the fence about purchasing from you.